netlify/zuora-ruby-client/docs/SubscriptionsApi.md

 request = Zuora::POSTSubscriptionType.new # POSTSubscriptionType |

 opts = {
-  entity_id: "entity_id_example", # String | The Id of the entity that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
-  entity_name: "entity_name_example" # String | The [name of the entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity/B_Introduction_to_Entity_and_Entity_Hierarchy#Name_and_Display_Name) that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
+  zuora_entity_ids: 'zuora_entity_ids_example' # String | An entity ID.
+If you have [Zuora Multi-entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity) enabled and the OAuth token is valid for more than one entity, you must use this header to specify which entity to perform the operation in.
+If the OAuth token is only valid for a single entity, or you do not have Zuora Multi-entity enabled, you do not need to set this header.
-  zuora_version: "zuora_version_example" # String | The minor version of the Zuora REST API.
+  zuora_version: 'zuora_version_example' # String | The minor version of the Zuora REST API.
 You only need to set this parameter if you use the following fields: * invoice * collect * runBilling * targetDate
 }

 begin
   #Create subscription
-  result = api_instance.post_subscription(request, opts)
+  result = api_instance.p_ost_subscription(request, opts)
   p result
 rescue Zuora::ApiError => e
-  puts "Exception when calling SubscriptionsApi->post_subscription: #{e}" end
+  puts "Exception when calling SubscriptionsApi->p_ost_subscription: #{e}" end
 ```